snehapvs/RevolutTechChallenge/README.md

 ## Technologies

-* used `jetty-jesrsey` for server and REST framework, as it is suitable for light-weight rest applications.
+* Used `jetty-jesrsey` for server and REST framework, as it is suitable for light-weight rest applications.
-* used `ConcurrentHashMap` for in memory storage as it handles concurrency, synchronization and thread-safe functionality while processing multiple requests on same account.(all data will be erased after the application is terminated).
+* Used `ConcurrentHashMap` for in memory storage as it handles concurrency, synchronization and thread-safe functionality while processing multiple requests on same account.(all data will be erased after the application is terminated).
 * git for version control.

 ## API design